 Figure 2.1 ▪ Ischemic Stroke.

 A: NECT shows subtle loss of the left insular ribbon (region between the lentiform nuclei and Sylvian fissure), sulcal effacement, and mild edema that blurs the gray-white interface.
 Findings suggest acute MCA infarction.
 B: NECT shows hyperdensity in the region of the left middle cerebral artery (“hyperdense MCA sign”) (arrow).
 C: Axial CTA confirms the thrombus occluding the proximal (M1) segment of the left MCA with little collateral flow distally (arrow).
-D: Conventional angiogram of left carotid injection shows cut-off ...
+D: Conventional angiogram of left carotid injection shows cut-off of middle cerebral artery on left corresponding to the CTA (arrow).
+Normal ...